 Designing and Permitting an Oil Pipeline Through Complex Terrain

-When oil companies needed to provide safe, economical, over-land transport to bring crude oil from offshore platforms along California’s central coast to Los Angeles refineries, they called on Tetra Tech Rooney (REI).
+When oil companies needed to provide safe, economical, over-land transport to bring crude oil from offshore platforms along California’s central coast to Los Angeles refineries, they called on Tetra Tech Rooney.

-REI designed the 130-mile Pacific Pipeline System, coordinated a permitting process, and provided construction management services.
-REI’s design approach and state-of-the-art leak detection system helped the project pass rigorous reviews and obtain approvals.
+Tetra Tech designed the 130-mile Pacific Pipeline System, coordinated a permitting process, and provided construction management services.
+Tetra Tech's design approach and state-of-the-art leak detection system helped the project pass rigorous reviews and obtain approvals.

 The pipeline fell under the jurisdiction of both state and federal agencies.
 It passed through 13 municipalities and crossed diverse terrain.

-To meet the project’s safety requirements, REI established multiple redundancies in the monitoring and emergency shutoff systems.
+To meet the project’s safety requirements, Tetra Tech established multiple redundancies in the monitoring and emergency shutoff systems.
 Materials selection provided additional security.